MillenniumDB/benchmark/README.md

   - `bin/cypher-shell`, and inside the console run the command:
     - `CREATE INDEX ON :Entity(id);`
     - Even though the above command returns immediately, you have to wait until is finished before interrupting the server.
 You can see the status of the index with the command `SHOW INDEXES;`

+### Running scripts

+The script [benchmark_bgps.py](src/py/benchmark_bgps.py) runs the evaluation for queries containing only Basic Graph Patterns.
+The input parameters are:
+ * The query engine that will run the queries
+ * A single file containing all queries, one in each line
+ * The result set size limit
+ * The prefixes used in the evaluation

+The script [benchmark_property_paths.py](src/py/benchmark_property_paths.py) runs the evaluation for queries containing SPARQL property paths.
+The input parameters are:
+ * The query engine that will run the queries
+ * A single file containing all queries, one in each line
+ * The result set size limit

+We also provide a Python script that translates SPARQL queries to the MilleniumDB syntax in [translator_sparql_2_mdb.py](src/py/translator_sparql_2_mdb.py)